Project title: Using Virtual Reality Tools to Improve Social Cognition Training In First Episode Psychosis

 - Research and Programme Intern at the Early Years Parenting Unit (EYPU), Anna Freud National Centre for Children and Families (Jun-Sept 2014).
 I contributed to the research programme by supporting the senior research assistant in administering evaluation measures and collecting data.

-Postgraduate Award in Teaching and Learning in Higher Education: Pending.
+Postgraduate Award in Teaching and Learning in Higher Education: Pass.
 University of Warwick (2018-2019)

 PGCert Social Science Research (ESRC accredited): Pass.
 University of Warwick (2016-2017)